 Carmen is from Philippines.
+She has 6 children.
 She needs a loan of $325 to buy straw, a wooden peg and gasoline.

 Carmen Bucao has been farming seaweed since 1985.
 She is pictured here sitting on a pile of dry seaweed.
 She is 56 years old and from Bato, Leyte.

 She is requesting a loan to sustain her business.
 She plans to purchase straw, a wooden peg, and gasoline needed for her farming operation.
 The additional income she brings in from her business will be used to renovate her house, to save for the future, and to reinvest in her farming business.

 Entrepreneurs with specialized skills can apply for a loan in the manufacturing sector.
 Examples of businesses in the manufacturing sector are making and selling clothes, shoes, machine parts, baskets…the list goes on.
 These savvy entrepreneurs see the opportunity in their community and, with the help of a loan and their unique talents, can establish their niche.
 Only 3% of our loans are in the manufacturing sector.

 The community of Omega, located in the Southern Leyte province of the Philippines, is home to a large population of farmers and fishermen.
 On average, 11 of the Philippines’ approximately 24 annual typhoons affect this area.
 Along with poor farming and fishing practices, this contributes to the depletion of natural resources, which affects economic prosperity.
 Farmers mainly grow rice, coconut, and sugar cane.
 Fruit and vegetable production is limited, and many families struggle to find sufficient nutrients.